Orbitale/SvelteAdmin/README.md

 <script lang="ts">
 	// src/routes/[crud]/[operation]/+page.svelte

-	// The Dashboard component that will render all the things! import { Dashboard } from '@orbitale/svelte-admin/themes/carbon';
+	// The Dashboard component that will render everything! import { Dashboard } from '@orbitale/svelte-admin/themes/carbon';

 	// This function helps retrieving the [crud] and [operation] variables from the URL,